tadeha/Persian-handwritten-digits-detector/README.md

 # Usage

 Sketch a Persian digit from 0 to 9 on the canvas.
-The neural network or the ML model (depending on the mode you've chosen) will attempt to classify the image.
+The neural network or the machine learning model (depending on the mode you choose) will attempt to classify the image.